 The carrots you find in the grocery store are a domesticated version of a wild carrot, a root vegetable native to Europe and southwestern Asia.
 Though most uses call for just the taproot, the stems and leaves are edible as well.
 Heirloom, rainbow, and organic varieties cost more than the economical standard orange carrot.

-Carrots are tasty scrubbed clean and eaten raw.
-With young, fresh carrots, there's no need to even peel them first, their peel is thin and tender.
-Or make a simple carrot-centric salad by shredding carrots on a large hole grater, tossing with a bit of white wine vinegar or cider vinegar and sprinkling with salt.
+Carrots may be at their best straight from the ground, scrubbed clean and eaten raw.
+With young, fresh carrots, there's no need to even peel them, as the skin is thin and tender.
+Shred them on a large box grater to make a simple salad with a bit of white wine or cider vinegar and salt.

 Diced carrots join onion and celery sautéed in butter to form a standard mirepoix, an important flavor base for soups, stews, sauces, and marinades.
 Carrots roasted with a bit of olive oil and a sprinkle of salt (and maybe even a drizzle of orange juice) turn tender and sweet.

 You can toss roughly chopped carrots into stews or roast them in a pan with chicken or pork.
 Carrots glazed with brown sugar and butter make a simple but tasteful side dish for everything from fish sticks to roast beef to steak.
 Carrots pickled in vinegar add a kick to tacos, sandwiches, and salads.